Dr. Gudrun Wanner

 Do you have a favourite figure from a paper you co-authored?

 This graphic from Sub-Femto-g Free Fall for Space-Based Gravitational Wave Observatories: LISA Pathfinder Results shows the noise curve of LISA Pathfinder in 2016, showing the excellent performance of the LISA Pathfinder mission in the early mission phase.
-The bump labeled with “pick-up of spacecraft motion” is a key element of my research.
-It shows the so called “tilt-to-length cross coupling”, which is unintended pick-up of angular jitter and lateral motion of the spacecraft into the interferometric readout.
-As one part of my work, I strive to increase our knowledge on this noise source and on mitigating it in LISA.
+The bump labeled with “pick-up of spacecraft motion” was a key element of my research for several years.
+This bump is caused by the so-called “tilt-to-length cross coupling”, which is an unintended pick-up of angular jitter and lateral motion of the spacecraft into the interferometric readout.
+It took us several years to really explain this noise in the LISA Pathfinder mission.
+Now, I am working with my colleagues on the mitigation techniques for this noise type in the LISA mission.